Using Color to Get Your Business Noticed

 Isn’t color amazing?
-I am soaking in all the color that is going on in my yard right now as the new spring green grass pokes it’s way through the soil and the tulips bloom in vivid purple and orange.
+I am soaking in all the color that is going on in my yard right now as the new spring green grass pokes its way through the soil and the tulips bloom in vivid purple and orange.
 Our color-starved eyes have finally made it through another winter.
 Yay!
-One of the funnest parts of the branding process is when we get to show our clients color palettes for their brand.
+One of the most fun parts of the branding process is when we get to show our clients color palettes for their brand.
 Color is really what brings a brand to life.
 Most of the time people gravitate towards their favorite colors.
 Which makes sense that they would do that, however, did you know that you can actually use color as a brand strategy?
 And a powerful one at that.
 Check this out.
 In a study called Impact of Color in Marketing, researchers found that “people make up their minds within 90 seconds of their initial interactions with either people or products.
 About 62-90 percent of the assessment is based on colors alone.
-So, prudent use of colors can contribute not only to differentiating products from competitors, but also to influencing moods and feelings.”
+So, prudent use of colors can contribute not only to differentiate products from competitors but also to influencing moods and feelings.”

 Can you believe that?
 Color can supercharge your brand and your marketing strategies because color evokes emotion in people.
 You can use color to stir up an appetite or change someone’s mood, help them trust you or get them excited.
 Of course, we can’t always predict how a person will react to a given color because their emotion around it depends on their personal experiences, however, survey results tell us that the majority of people group color into the following emotional responses.

 BLACK Serious, distinctive, formal, elegant, bold, powerful, sophisticated, expensive, protection, dramatic, classy, mysterious, intense, excited, fierce, evil, night, death

 WHITE Purity, truthfulness, faith, pristine, contemporary, refined, airy, hope, simplicity, cleanliness, goodness, safety, fresh, easy